 Literary/linguistics channel.
 He talks about books and languages.
 Be warned: he’s Spanish and sounds like it, meaning he talks fast.

 And that’s all I’ve got for now.
 I’m just putting this post up quickly because something’s better than nothing and I’ve had a lot of people asking me for recommendations for intermediate Spanish practice.
-I absolutely will add more later.
+I absolutely will add more Spanish-speaking YouTubers later.

 Also!
 Keep in mind that using popular media like this to learn Spanish, though an excellent technique (it’s how I initially did it) can be done much more effectively, efficiently, and with far fewer problems and frustrations if you have a solid guide to help you do it (how to imitate the speakers so you’re actually talking like them, how to quickly note down vocabulary and learn it so you don’t forget it, which resources to use and where to find them, etc.), and it just so happens I’ve written a book that does precisely that…

 If you thought the above was at all useful and you want to learn (or are learning) Spanish, please give me a chance and read what I have to say about my book below!
 Stick around after (or skip past it) because I’ve got a list of related resources and further reading (on this site and others) for you that may be of interest.

 I learned to speak conversational Spanish in six months using TV shows, movies, and even comics: I then wrote a book on how you can, too